 In the exceptional case that you are sure a site is safe to visit:

 - Click Show Details on the Deceptive Website Warning page.

 - Now click visit this unsafe website.

-(How to have Safari check page safety automatically tested with Safari 13 for macOS and Safari 13 for iOS; updated January 2020)
+(How to get deceptive website warning on iPhone and Mac tested with Safari 13 for macOS and Safari 13 for iOS; updated June 2020)